 Heat exposure can lead to many different medical conditions.
 There are many occupations in which Workers are exposed to extreme heat.
 Injuries sustained as a result of this occupational heat exposure fall within workers’ compensation.
-Therefore, a Worker injured due to heat exposure is entitled to claim the full accoutrements of workers’ compensation benefits: TTD, PD, Medical Care, Job Displacement Voucher and Death Benefits.
+Therefore, a Worker injured due to heat exposure is entitled to claim the full accoutrements of workers’ compensation benefits: Total Temporary Disability, Permanent Disability, Medical Care, Job Displacement Voucher and Death Benefits.

 - Heat Stroke is the most serious form of heat illness.
 It requires immediate medical treatment.
 Symptoms include confusion, loss of consciousness, and seizures.